 About Simon Slieker

-A figure synonymous with Australian techno-electronica, Simon Slieker has been around the traps of the underground scene of Melbourne since the mid 90s and has long been respected as playing an integral role within it.
+A figure synonymous with Australian techno-electronica, Simon Slieker has been at the vanguard of the Melbourne club scene since the mid 90s and has long been respected as playing an integral role within it.
 He is co-owner/manager of Machine Label and Machine Club.

 The strength of Slieker’s production portfolio can be measured in the projects he has been involved in.
 Some of the more significant residencies he has held include, the Every Picture Tells a Story parties in the early 90's, 8 years with Teriyaki Anarki Saki, 11 years with Technoir, as well as key resident contributions with Centriphugal, Revolver and Escape.
 He has also run several production enterprises, namely; Yeah Fuck Yeah, Sucker Punch, Monotremes and When the Smoke Clears.
 His experience also extends to festivals, having played at all of the most significant Australian events: Earthcore, Rainbow Serpent, Burning Seed, and Maitreya festivals.

-All this comes to a peak with Machine, where alongside Andrew Till the pair have turned Machine Label and Machine Club into an iconic brand showcasing international and national artists in techno with a point of difference.
+All this comes to a peak with Machine, where alongside label partner Andrew Till the pair have turned Machine Label and Machine Club into an iconic brand showcasing international and national artists.
 With a roster as diverse as Machine’s, they boast the ability to bring together the established and the up-and-comers.
 With a mature and considered revision of techno music, art and culture, the brand has gathered equally varied support along the way.

-Simon also delivers workshops in movement methodology as a Feldenkrais Method Practitioner.
+Simon also delivers workshops in movement methodology and is a Certified Feldenkrais Method Practitioner.
 Chief among these is the Walk of the Drum event which he runs at festivals and independent weekly classes.

 Simon Slieker Articles:

 - DJ System Wars - An Insiders Correspondence from Battlefield DJ Booth